shiva16/73_notepad/docs/linux/xargs.md

 # Find all files ending in `.js` in `/path` and remove them

 find . -name '*.py' | xargs wc -l
-# Recursively find Python files and count them
+# Recursively find Python files and count number of lines in them

 find . -name '*.json' | xargs grep 'user'
 # Recursively find JSON files and search them for `user`